How Safe is Infinite Banking?

 - If an insurance company fails, a government agency will take over to protect the interests of all policyholders until a different insurance provider can absorb the policies.

-- The Infinite Banking Concept uses insurance companies that are essentially owned by the policy holders, rather than stockholders, which allows the business to focus on the long-term interests of policyholders instead of the short-term demands of the market
+- The Bankers’ Secret™ (based on The Infinite Banking Concept) uses insurance companies that are essentially owned by the policy holders, rather than stockholders, which allows the business to focus on the long-term interests of policyholders instead of the short-term demands of the market

 2. Where do the companies that offer the Infinite Banking Concept invest money to protect and grow it even in volatile times?